faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 Now there is a massive ramp up of power needs, and cooling needs.
 Air cooling is not enough, we need water cooled systems.
 Those require their own support systems and infrastructure.

-The power demands are such that a large AI-focussed data center has its own electrical substation stepping down the voltage from the grid to feed the air conditioning systems and the computer systems.
+The power demands are such that a large AI-focused data center has its own electrical substation stepping down the voltage from the grid to feed the air conditioning systems and the computer systems.
 Depending on the design, sometimes huge water sources are also needed.

 Power efficiency has become king.
 When you deal with huge power, exacting efficiency is needed to minimise the overhead costs.
 Every data center needs a custom set of electrical transformers to operate